jagonalez/aurelia-navigation-menu/README.md

 Install with npm
 `npm install aurelia-navigation-menu --save`

-If youre using the CLI add teh dependency
+If you're using the CLI add the dependency

 ### CLI
 ```